speedyk-005/chunklet-py/docs/getting-started/installation.md

 Ready to get Chunklet-py up and running?
 Fantastic!
 This guide will walk you through the installation process, making it as smooth as possible.

+!!! info "Requirements"
+    Chunklet-py requires **Python 3.9 or newer**.
+We recommend using Python 3.11+ for the best experience.

+!!! note "Package Name Change"
+    Chunklet-py was previously named `chunklet`.
+The old `chunklet` package is no longer maintained.
+When installing, make sure to use `chunklet-py` (with the hyphen) to get the latest version.

 ## The Easy Way

 The most straightforward method to install Chunklet-py is by using `pip`: